esther822-heb/RAMP-Net/README.md

 **Important:** You must navigate to the `code/` directory before executing these scripts to ensure the environment is correctly set up.

 ### Inference
-Inference uses the same shell scripts as training.Simply change the parameter as follows:
+Inference uses the same shell scripts as training.
+Simply change the parameter as follows:
 ```bash
 # training mode
 --is_training 1